-Following are the simple steps to set center and right tabs in a word document.
-You can use similar steps but different tabs to setup decimal and bar tabs.
+Following are the simple steps to set the center and the right tabs in a Word document.
+You can use similar steps but different tabs to set up decimal and bar tabs.

-Step (1): Type some text that you want to line up with tab stops.
+Step 1 − Type some text that you want to line up with the tab stops.
 Press the Tab key only once between each column of information you to want to line up.
-I typed following three lines
+I typed the following three lines.

-Step (2): Select a tab type using Tab Button, let's say center tab and finally select the paragraph or paragraphs whose tabs you want to set.
-Next click the ruler where you want the tab to appear, a tab will appear at the ruler where you just clicked and selected text will be adjusted in the center.
+Step 2 − Select a tab type using the Tab button; assume the center tab and finally select the paragraph or paragraphs the tabs of which you want to set.
+Next click the ruler where you want the tab to appear, a tab will appear at the ruler where you just clicked and the selected portion of text will be adjusted in the center.

-Step (3): Now select right tab using Tab Button and click the ruler at the right side where you want to align text at right side.
-A right tab will appear at the ruler where you just clicked and selected text will be right aligned.
+Step 3 − Now select the right tab using the Tab Button and click the ruler at the right side where you want to align the text at the right side.
+A right tab will appear at the ruler where you just clicked and the selected portion of text will be right-aligned.

-You can move an already set tab at a particular location by following the simple steps.
+You can move an already set tab at a particular location by following the steps given below.